cloudmc-inc/rules/README.md

 **A1.
 Mods.** Hacking or using mods that grant a gameplay advantage are not allowed.
 Examples of allowed mods are: performance mods, minimap mods, health display, litematica, client visual mods.
-Examples of disallowed mods are: x-ray mods or texture packs [ban-3d] [ban-perm], LitematicaPrinter [ban-1d] [ban-1w], Baritone, macros and hacked clients including Meteor and Wurst [ban-3w] [ban-perm].
+Examples of disallowed mods are: x-ray mods or texture packs [ban-3d] [ban-perm], LitematicaPrinter [ban-1d] [ban-1w], Baritone, and hacked clients including Meteor and Wurst [ban-3w] [ban-perm].
 If you are not sure if a mod is allowed or not, please ask the administrators either in a public chat or open a ticket.
+*Utilising external macros for farms is allowed*

 **A2.
 Bugs.** Using bugs or glitches to get a personal or team advantage is not allowed.
 Bugs/glitches specific to the server or server software is not allowed.
 Examples of disallowed bugs/glitches are: